“Computers are useless. They can only give you answers.” – Pablo Picasso.

 What is a Sub?

-A Sub/Macro is where you write your VBA code.
-When you run a Sub all the lines of code it contains are executed.
+A sub/macro is where you place your lines of VBA code.
+When you run a sub, all the lines of code it contains are executed.
+That means that VBA carries out their instructions.

 The following is an example of an empty sub